Autoproof/contract/sources/output/autoproof_Document.md

 29100: Only parent contract can set the commission percentage
 30316: Can't approve if documents are not sent
 30875: Only owner can set the commission percentage
+34015: Only owner can cancel a document contract
 40368: Contract stopped
 41504: Can't update without a claim
 44565: Only the exclusive rights have access